-1. New South Wales and Western Australia.-In New South Wales eighty-six agreements were registered under the Industrial Arbitration Act 1901, and two under the Industrial Disputes Act 1908.
+1. New South Wales and Western Australia. - In New South Wales eighty-six agreements were registered under the Industrial Arbitration Act 1901, and two under the Industrial Disputes Act 1908.
 These affected 1157 employers and nearly 38,000 employees.
-In Western Australia thirty-four agreements were registered up to the end of 1906; ten in 1907, six in 1908, fifteen in 1909 and twelve in 1910, making a total of seventy-seven.
-The courts have been kept extremely busy.
-In New South Wales, up to the end of 1908, 252 industrial disputes were filed, 130 awards were made, and the balance of the disputes were settled, withdrawn, or, for some other reason, removed from the list.
-Fifteen industrial agreements were made "common rules," but these are ineffective in consequence of a legal decision.
+In Western Australia forty-two agreements were filed up to the end of 1908; twelve in 1909, thirteen in 1910 and twenty-three in 1911, making a total of ninety. courts have been kept extremely busy.
+In New South Wales, up to the end of 1908, 252 industrial disputes were filed, 130 awards were made, and the balance of the disputes were settled, withdrawn, or, for some other reason, removed from the list. dustrial agreements were made "common rules," but these are ineffective in consequence of a legal decision.
 Fifty-five awards have been made "common rules."
 There have also been 648 summonses for breaches of awards.
-In Western Australia 300 industrial cases were, up to the end of 1910, determined; and seventy-seven industrial agreements were made and filed.
+In Western Australia 319 industrial cases were, up to the end of 1911, determined; and ninety industrial agreements were made and filed.
+In 1912, twenty-one industrial cases were determined, making the total up to 340, and 37 industrial agreements were filed, the total on 31st December, 1912, being 127.
 The Industrial Disputes Act of New South Wales proved far more speedy in its remedial effects than did the Arbitration Acts.
 During recent years the industrial relations in several important industries have been regulated by Industrial Agreements, thus avoiding the necessity of having recourse to the Court of Arbitration.